 - They are in a public place (or at work) and don’t want to be heard.

-- Live chat doesn’t cost money.
+- They appreciate that, unlike phone calls, live chat doesn’t cost money.

 - They don’t want to be stuck at the end of a phone waiting for someone to answer.

 - They feel that a live chat session is less of a commitment than a phone call.